 During the Hellenistic period (ca. 310-30 BC), a process of official neglect of the extra-urban sanctuaries signals a fundamental transformation in the social perception of the land.
 After the end of the city-kingdoms, and the movement from many political identities to a single identity, extra-urban sanctuaries were important mainly to the local extra-urban population.
 By the Roman period (ca. 30 BC-330 AD), the great majority of Hellenistic extra-urban sanctuaries are 'dead'.
 When the social memory, elite or non-elite, that kept them alive 'dies', they 'die' with it; what usually distinguishes the surviving sites is what the defunct sites lacked: political scale and significance.
 As the topography of Roman sanctuary sites reveals, this is not to say that extra-urban sanctuaries did not exist anymore.
 Over time, however, they started to become primarily the concern of local audiences.
 The annexation and 'provincialisation' of Cyprus, with all the consequent developments, were accompanied by changes in memorial patterns, with less focus on regional or local structures, and more intense emphasis on stressing an ideology which created a more widely recognisable 'pan-Cypriot' myth-history, which was eventually related to Ptolemaic, and later to Roman imperial power and ideology.

-Dr Giorgos Papantoniou (University of Bonn)
+Dr Giorgos Papantoniou (University of Cyprus / Trinity College Dublin)

 Niki Kyriakou (University of Cyprus)

 Marina Ieoronymidoy (Department of Antiquities)

 Zomenia Zomeni (Geological Survey Department)